sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  potential, and therefore should be used sparingly.
 Specialty siege ammunition may be used as long as it does not exceed the weight or construction limitations of the approved ammunitions.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 9

-* * * * *

 IV.
 Engine and Structure Inspection
  A. Siege engines shall be inspected before combat use.
 Engine inspection procedures